DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Introduction

-Nevertheless, the inability of realised measures-based models, such as HEAVY and Realized GARCH \citep{hansen2012realised}, to use unprocessed raw high-frequency data as input, exposes them to several disadvantages.
-Firstly, the dependence on the realised measures for day-ahead volatility forecasting artificially limits the amount of information these architectures use, which is not the case when using raw intraday data.
+Among the methodologies employing realised measures, the HEAVY model \citep{shephard2010realising} is of special appeal among industry practitioners \citep{karanasos2022emerging, papantonis2022improving, yuan2022high}.
+HEAVY is based on insights from the ARCH architecture, with superior performance over other classical benchmarks, as shown in Section \ref{sec:experiments}.
+Nevertheless, the inability of realised measures-based models, such as HEAVY, Realised GARCH \citep{hansen2012realised}, or HAR \citep{corsi2009simple} to use unprocessed raw high-frequency data directly as input, exposes them to several disadvantages.
+Firstly, the dependence on the realised measures for day-ahead volatility forecasting artificially limits the amount of information these architectures use, which is not the case when using raw intraday data, as proven in Section \ref{sec:experiments}.
 Furthermore, some of the most used realised measures of volatility lack robustness to microstructure noise \citep{baars2014heavy}, implying that the trained models may be based on biased data.
-Finally, methodologies based on realised measures often rely on manually designed handcrafted features, as the realised measures design itself, formulated to optimise the trade-off between accuracy and increasing computational costs, which together with common model misspecification of classical model-based approaches, undermine reported performances.
+Finally, methodologies based on realised measures often rely on manually designed handcrafted features, as the realised measures design themselves, formulated to optimise the trade-off between accuracy and increasing computational costs.
+These issues, coupled with common model misspecification in classical model-based approaches, undermines their reported performances.\\